bitmonky/bmgpPassport/README.md

 3. Install the NodeJS BitMonky Passport Authorization Server from github https://github.com/bitmonky/passportAuthSrv

-4. Create or alter your current login script to input these two fields. https://yourdomain.com/mbrLogin?muidID=String84&Token=String64
+4. Create or alter your current login script to input these two fields https://yourdomain.com/mbrLogin?muidID=String84&Token=String64

-Instead of validating your userID/Login with your password and user file validate the login using your SQL table tblwzMUID something like this.
+5. Instead of validating your userID/Login with your password and user file validate the login using your SQL table tblwzMUID something like this.
 ``` PHP
 $sessExpireTime = 100  // replace with your systems session expire time;